German-BioImaging/guide-KVpairs-scripts/docs/gettingstarted.rst

 Walkthrough
 ===========

-The aim of the four Key-Value pairs scripts is to provide a way to edit by \
+The aim of the four Key-Value pair scripts is to provide a way to edit \
-batch the Key-Value pairs annotations:
+Key-Value pairs (MapAnnotations) and Tags (TagAnnotations) by batch:

-* Import Key-Value pairs annotations from a .csv file
+* Import Key-Value pairs and Tags as Annotations from a .csv file
-* Export Key-Value pairs annoatations to a .csv file
+* Export Key-Value pairs to a .csv file
-* Delete Key-Value pairs annotations
+* Delete Key-Value pairs
-* Convert the namespaces of Key-Value pairs annotations
+* Convert the namespaces of Key-Value pairs

 Following this walkthrough, we hope to give you an understanding of each \
 functionality, including the fourth one on namespaces, likely unclear \